ethyca/fides/README.md

 ## :bulb: Concepts

-Fides has two fundamental pieces at its core.
-The first piece is the 4 data privacy types, and the second piece is the resources that are defined and described in terms of their data privacy type composition.
+Fides has two fundamental parts at its core.
+The first part is the 4 privacy data types that Fides defines:

 The 4 data privacy types are as follows:

-- Data Categories - _What_ kind of data is it?
+- Data Category - _What_ kind of data is it?
-- Data Subjects - _Who's_ data is it?
+- Data Subject - _Who's_ data is it?
-- Data Uses - _How_ is it being used?
+- Data Use - _How_ is it being used?
-- Data Qualifiers - How _identifiable_ is it?
+- Data Qualifier - How _identifiable_ is it?

-With the data privacy types defined, additional resources can now be defined within their context, for instance:
+With these privacy data types defined, subsequent resources can now be defined within their scopes.
+Those subsequent resources comprise the second part of Fides, they are as follows:

-- Dataset - Defined as a combination of Data Categories and Data Qualifiers
+- Dataset - Tables and fields described as a combination of Data Categories and Data Qualifiers
-- System - Defined as a list of declarations comprising all 4 data privacy types
+- System - Defined as a list of declarations comprising all 4 privacy data types
-- Policy - Defined as a list of rules comprising all 4 data privacy types, specifiying which combinations are either permitted or forbidden
+- Policy - Defined as a list of rules comprising all 4 privacy data types, specifiying which combinations are either permitted or forbidden

-Using these primitives as well as some addiitional abstractions for syntactic sugar, Fides facilitates comprehensive privacy annotations for entire datascapes.
+Using these primitives, as well as some addiitional abstractions for syntactic sugar, Fides facilitates comprehensive privacy annotations for entire datascapes.

 ## :rocket: Getting Started